2008 BMW 528i Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2008 BMW 528i
+A guide to repairs, service, and maintenance costs for your 2008 BMW 528i

 The front thrust rod bushings—also referred to as tension strut bushings—are known to fail occasionally.
 The oil-filled rubber mounts weaken and crack over time, causing a mushy road feel and shuddering in the steering wheel when going over bumps.
 These worn bushings should be replaced.

 It is not uncommon for the radiator to develop a coolant leak.
 A leaking radiator will require replacement.
 When a leaking radiator is replaced the entire cooling system should be inspected and if any additional leaks are found they should be repaired also.

 Overheating can cause severe engine damage.
 If the engine begins to overheat it is recommended to stop at the first available location and have your vehicle towed to a repair shop.

 2008 BMW 528i QuestionsTrunk closed, but light keeps blinking with trunk open and the chime.
 (1 answer)

 The trunk is closed, can open with key fob, and the indicator on the dash keeps flashing and chiming.
 I need an estimate please.